Aashi-ghub/Aashi-ghub/README.md

 🎨 Design Enthusiast
 I love creating visually appealing designs using Figma, Canva, and the Adobe Creative Suite.
 Whether it's UI/UX design or I enjoy transforming ideas into beautiful visuals.

-Memory updated
-Here’s an improved version of that section for your README.md:

-🎨 Design Enthusiast
-I love creating visually appealing designs using Figma, Canva, and the Adobe Creative Suite.
-Whether it's UI/UX design, graphics, or animations, I enjoy transforming ideas into beautiful visuals.

 Fun Fact 🌱
 There are only 10 types of people in this world:

-Those who understand binary
+Those who understand binary and
 Those who don’t!